adhardy/Concept2-Logbook-Scraper/README.md

 Scrapes the Concept2 Logbook site (log.concept2.com) and saves the information in JSON format.
 Uses multi-threading to spead up the scraping process (~ linear with the number of threads but please be kind to the server!)

-Currently only captures information from the rankings (https://log.concept2.com/rankings).
+Currently only captures data from the rankings (https://log.concept2.com/rankings).
+It does not record athlete logbook entries that are not ranked.

 ## Starting the Scraper
 The default configuration options should be suitable for most systems.
 See [Configuration](#configuration) for available options.